top of page

 ICONO-ARCFLASH.png

 An arc flash study is the first step to determine the degree of hazards associated with Arc Flash.
+Read our blog about Why Safety Matters.
 Once the incident energies are calculated, the worker's safety can be optimized by selecting the appropriate Personnel Protection Equipment (PPE).
 Also, Arc Flash mitigation techniques can be implemented to lower the incident energies and effectively reduce its impact.

 OSHA, NFPA 70, and NFPA 70E require employers to inform their employees of the hazards associated with exposure to electrical arcs.